zeranecatamco/Student-Webpages/README.md

 >
 > **Make sure to update the two links above to match your actual GitHub repository and your live site URL.**

 ---

+You are responsible for making sure your `README.md` is formatted correctly.
+**ChatGPT can help you write it, but it can sometimes make formatting mistakes**, especially with links, headers, or spacing.
+**Review the file before submitting to make sure everything renders properly on GitHub.**

+---